 Chacahua: The Best Beach in Oaxaca to Escape

 This gorgeous coastal community straddles the sliver of beach that separates Laguna Chacauha from the sea.
 Hidden behind a huge lagoon covered in complex mangrove forests and swarming with crocodiles, it is not so easy to reach.
-Those who make the journey here are rewarded with the beauty, natural abundance and laid back charm of this isolated beach.
+Those who make the journey here are rewarded with the beauty, natural abundance, and laid-back charm of this isolated beach.

 Getting To Chacahua

 One hour north of the town of Puerto Escondido is the National Park of Laguna Chacahua.
 To access the beach village of Chacahua you have two options drive around the lagoon, or ferry through it.
-The ferry is quicker and spectacular but a little expensive and also means you won’t be able to sleep in your car.
+The ferry is quicker and more spectacular but a little expensive and also means you won’t be able to sleep in your car.
 Accommodation is around 100 pesos for tent camping and cabanas start from 300 pesos.

 The forty-five-minute trip is incredible as a skillful pilot deftly maneuvers a skinny dinghy through the narrow openings amongst the dense mangrove forest periodically emerging into the open lagoon before plunging into another maze of mangroves.
-The fact that they have memorised the path through the tangle of forest is incredible.
+The fact that they have memorized the path through the tangle of the forest is incredible.
 The speed with which they can navigate the mangroves is as impressive as it is terrifying.
 The forest itself is very special.
-Sunlight filters through the thick foliage, hidden birds call, the distinct feeling that the numerous crocodiles that live here are watching you is real.
+Sunlight filters through the thick foliage, hidden birds call, and the distinct feeling that the numerous crocodiles that live here are watching you is real.

 It is also possible to drive to the western side of the village.
 Although it takes another two or three hours of driving down a dirt track in poor condition to circumnavigate the lagoon and come in for the western side.